lcdbezerra/csi_proximity/README.md

-# (📑 UNDER REVIEW) CSI-based Proximity Estimation: Data-driven and Model-based Approaches
+# CSI-based Proximity Estimation: Data-driven and Model-based Approaches

 Official code and dataset.
-Implementations are partly made on MATLAB and partly on Python with PyTorch.
+Implementations are made on Python with PyTorch.

 ## Instructions